Iran–Lebanon relations: Visit events

 On the second day, he visited the Hezbollah stronghold on the southern border, where he was warmly received.
 He also gave a speech in a village by the border where he said: "Lebanon is the school of resistance and perseverance against the bullying forces of the world, and is like a university for jihad, for adventure in the way of the noble, human causes," while also calling for a united Islamic world.
 During his visit he spoke to a cheering crowd of 15,000 and said "Today the Lebanese nation is alive and is a role model for the regional nations.
 Zionists are mortal".

 He continued his rhetoric against Israel "The only solution to the Palestinian issue is for the invaders of the occupied land to leave, and give the Palestinians their rights and return all the refugees to their original land."
-He then referred to the controversy in Lebanon at the time as regards to the Special Tribunal for Lebanon over the assassination of Rafic Hariri: "Arrogant hegemonic powers used the sinful hand of treachery in Lebanon to reach a dear friend and a dignitary who was loyal to his country.
+He then referred to the controversy in Lebanon at the time about the Special Tribunal for Lebanon over the assassination of Rafic Hariri: "Arrogant hegemonic powers used the sinful hand of treachery in Lebanon to reach a dear friend and a dignitary who was loyal to his country.
 Then accused another remaining friend in order to sow division, and then we see how reports get fabricated."

 Saying "resistance is the key to the victory of Lebanon and all the countries of the region," he called Bint Jbeil "the capital of resistance and victory" because its inhabitants "stood against them and secured the territorial integrity of Lebanon, [people of Bint Jbeil are] the protectors of humanity, dignity and independence."
 He called on the United Nations to force Israel to abide by international laws and resolutions.
 In Qana, he spoke to the residents and officials, saying the "martyrs of Qana are the proof of oppression.
 [And] I am here to thank you for your pride, resistance and perseverance.
 Iranian nation and leadership will stand by the people of Qana and Lebanon to the end."

 He also met Nasrallah, and had a lunch hosted for him by the Saad Hariri, where the two held a meeting with Berri and Suleiman as well.

 Lebanese University gave Ahmadinejad an honorary doctorate in political science.
 Hezbollah and Amal thanked him for his visit, and Nasrallah presented him with an Israeli rifle, captured during the 2006 war, in reciprocity for Iran's support.